 He sighed.
 "All right, then.
 Take more care, will you?
 I don't want to see you doing that again," he said.
 He was an older cat, his armor not hiding the layer of fat built up over his muscles.
 However, by the way he was fighting a smile, Felline wondered if he had daughters, or perhaps granddaughters, who weren't quite as well-behaved as they should be.
 "The fountain is not for swimming.
 Try and remember that."

-The square was busy today.
-The quiet murmurs of the Thunderian nobles bounced around the colonnades and tropical gardens, joining with birdsong.
-Quite a few of the nobles had seen Felline's watery rescue; she noticed the covert pointing and half hidden grins.
+The square was busy.
+The quiet murmurs of Thunderian nobles bounced around the colonnades and tropical gardens, joining with birdsong.
+Quite a few of the nobles had seen Felline's watery rescue; she noticed the covert pointing and half-hidden grins.
 Oh, well, she thought consolingly to herself.
 At least she was no longer nonexistent.
 Maybe she would meet some nice boys now.

-Lepra crossed her arms tightly, tapping her foot.
+Lepra crossed her arms, tapping her foot.
 "Felline.
 What on Third Earth were you doing?"